divyesh1099/examPatternRecognition/README.md

 # Exam Pattern Recognition

 This project, `examPatternRecognition`, is designed to analyze exam question patterns by identifying the weightage of various topics over the years.
-It processes PDF files containing exam questions, uses OCR to extract text, and then analyzes the data to predict the importance of different topics.
+It processes PDF files containing exam questions, uses OCR to extract text, and then analyzes the data to predict the importance of different topics using advanced machine learning techniques.

 ## Screenshots